aims-ks/eatlas-search-engine/README.md

 Next, we will build and tag a Docker image and push it to AWS ECR.
 You may need to log in to the console and modify your dev user permissions to enable the ECR actions.

+NOTE: The <VERSION> used in the command lines does NOT start with the "v" like the Git tag.
+Example: 1.2.0
 ```shell
 # build docker image
 docker build --no-cache -t eatlas/eatlas-search-engine:<VERSION> .